How much does a live-in nanny cost? - Care.com Resources

 CITYHOURLY NANNY RATE

-Other factors that can influence a nanny’s rate (live-in or live-out) are:
+Other factors that can influence the cost of live-in nanny services (live-in or live-out) are:

 • Years of experience.